rcalixte/libqt6c/README.md

 Where Qt returns a C++ object by value (e.g. `QSize`), the binding may have moved it to the heap, and in C, this may be represented as a pointer type.
 In such cases, the caller is the owner and must free the object (using either `_delete` methods for the type or deallocation with `free`, `libqt_string_free`, etc.).
 This means code using `libqt6c` can look similar to the Qt C++ equivalent code but with the addition of proper memory management.

-The `connect(targetObject, targetSlot)` methods are projected as `_on_(targetObject, void (*)())`.
+The `connect(targetObject, SIGNAL(signal()), targetSlot, SLOT(slot()))` methods are projected as `_on_signal(targetObject, slot)`.
 While the parameters in the methods themselves are more convenient to use, the documentation comments in the C header code should be used for reference for the proper usage of the parameter types and Qt vtable references.
 The example code above includes a simple callback function that can be used as a reference.

 - You can also override virtual methods like `paint_event` in the same way.
 Where supported, there are additional `_on_` and `_qbase_` variants:
   - `on_paint_event`: Set an override callback function to be called when `paint_event` is invoked.
 For certain methods, even with the override set, the base class implementation can still be called by Qt internally and these calls can not be prevented.